wolewd/caddy/README.md

         encode gzip
     }
     ```
-    Change `example.com` to your domain — Caddy will automatically handle SSL certificates for you!
+    Change `example.com` to your domain — Caddy will automatically handle SSL certificates for you.
+    Don't forget to map your domain DNS directly to your server IP.
 ---